pyca/cryptography/docs/hazmat/backends/openssl.rst

     This is the exposed API for the OpenSSL backend.
 It has one public attribute.

         .. attribute:: name

-    The string name of the backend.
+        Returns ``openssl``, the string name of this backend.

 Using your own OpenSSL on Linux
 -------------------------------